 Plus, Saturdays, 11 am to 3 pm,

 3754 Main Street (VFW Building)

 The Warrensburgh Museum of Local History was founded in 1975, at the start of America's Bicentennial Celebration.

 Exhibits for pre-schoolers to adults chronicle the town's history from prehistoric times, through Warrensburg's Golden Age, to the present.
 Now characterized as Discover Warrensburg, we want you to learn about Warrensburg today, and where we are going in the future.

 The Museum is a joint accomplishment between the Warrensburgh Historical Society and the Town of Warrensburg.

-With more volunteers we could be open more hours.
+If we had more volunteers we could be open more hours.
 Wouldn't you like to help?
-For as few as two hours a month you can become a Museum Guide.
-No experience necessary, just a friendly personality and a willingness to learn about Warrensburg.
-Check out our Guide schedule here.
-If there are times you can fit into your schedule then contact the Museum Director, Steve Parisi, at the phone or e-mail below.
-We will send you our Guide's Handbook and arrange for a brief training period.
+For a commitment of as few as two hours a month you can become a Museum Greeter.
+No experience necessary - just a friendly personality and an interest in Warrensburg.

 Contact Museum Director, Steve Parisi, at 518-232-7349 or email@example.com for more information.